-Consumer fireworks may only be discharged on private rural lands.
+- Fireworks may only be discharged on private rural properties.

-Applicants must be at least 18 years, the legal landowner, or have written permission from the legal landowner to obtain a fireworks permit.
+- Applicants must be the legal landowner, or have written permission from the legal landowner to obtain a fireworks permit.

 Consumer fireworks can be privately purchased, possessed or discharged by residents in Strathcona County with a valid fireworks permit.